SEO Trends: 45 Experts On The Future Of Search

 Aleyda Solis, Founder at Orainti

-With mobile search predicted to overcome desktop in 2014 and Google experimenting with mobile optimization as an SEO ranking factor now, companies have been more and more looking during this year to tackle this opportunity by investing on providing the best mobile web experience to their users, customers, and search engines.
+With mobile search predicted to overcome desktop and Google experimenting with mobile optimization as an SEO ranking factor now, companies have been more and more looking during this year to tackle this opportunity by investing on providing the best mobile web experience to their users, customers, and search engines.

 Charity Stebbins, Senior Content Strategist at Conductor